Chirag037/face-recognition/Readme.md

 [![MIT License](https://img.shields.io/badge/License-MIT-lightgrey.svg)](LICENSE)

-A modern desktop face recognition application built using **Python**, **OpenCV**, and **Tkinter** with a stylish user interface and powerful real-time recognition features.
+A modern desktop face recognition application built using **Python**, **OpenCV**, and **Tkinter** with a stylish user interface and powerful real-time recognition features. this is face recognition app which shows how much our face have matched from the saved file of our facial data.

 ---